aretasg/dockit/README.md

 Python CLI tool to perform high-throughput molecular docking using AutoDock Vina

 ## Features
-* Molecular docking using multiple target and ligands
+* Molecular docking with multiple target and ligands at the same time
+* Flexible residue declaration support for targets
 * Use other Vina-like engines like [Qvina2](https://qvina.github.io) or [Smina](https://github.com/mwojcikowski/smina)
-* Flexible residue declaration support for targets
 * Energy minimization using [obminimize](https://openbabel.org/wiki/Obminimize) to generate more realistic ligand conformations
 * Docker support.
 Run it anywhere!
 * Generates a csv file with all docking results for all modes for easy access to the docking results